MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_MMA_Search.md

 Multimedia ads serve in distinct sidebar [ad positions](hlp_BA_CONC_WhatIsAdPosition.md) and won't replace your text ad placements.

 > [!NOTE]
 > Not everyone has the option to select **Logos**, copy their existing Responsive Search ads to Multimedia ads, or add Multimedia ads in dynamic ad groups yet.
-If you don't, don't worry—they're coming soon!
+If you don't, don't worryâ€”they're coming soon!

 ## What you need to know